Nyumbanitu Primary School Rainwater Catchment Project – Tanzania

-A gutter system will built on the main school building by local skilled laborers, assisted by volunteer community members, teachers, and students.
+A gutter system will be built on the main school building by local skilled laborers, assisted by volunteer community members, teachers, and students.

-Two water holding tanks will be bought locally from Njombe, 12 kilometers away, and placed centrally behind the school, closest to the gardens.
+Two water-holding tanks will be bought locally from Njombe, 12 kilometers away, and placed centrally behind the school, closest to the gardens.

 Structurally sound foundations will be built of brick and concrete for the two water tanks.